 Early in 2012, the GAVI Alliance endorsed a framework to guide country assessments and transitions (GAVI Alliance and World Health Organization, unpublished data), and called on GAVI and its partners to work on 'transition planning' with a subgroup of countries.
-Transition planning was to include: review of key country documents;2 visits to the countries to work with government and partner staff to collect additional data; preparation of financial projections and other analyses; identification of a report for government on the main findings and recommendations; and creation of a plan to monitor and follow up on agreed actions.
+Transition planning was to include: review of key country documents;2 visits to the countries to work with government and partner staff to collect additional data; preparation of financial projections and other analyses; identification of issues and options most pertinent to graduation; preparation of a report for government on the main findings and recommendations; and creation of a plan to monitor and follow up on agreed actions.